 What is the ideal timeframe to shoot?

-Lifestyle Newborn Sessions are more flexible and easier to schedule than posed studio sessions because we shoot after 2 weeks of age.
+Lifestyle Newborn Sessions are more flexible and easier to schedule than posed studio sessions because we aim to shoot after 2 weeks of age.
 This style focuses on connection and babies are a bit more alert and make better eye contact after 2 weeks of age.
-I aim to complete Lifestyle sessions 2-4 weeks of age, but later is okay too.
+I aim to complete Lifestyle sessions 2-4 weeks of age, but later or earlier is okay too.